How to Reset Windows 7 Password on ASUS Laptop & Desktop

-1. if you have created more than one user accounts on your ASUS Windows 7, and at least one of those accounts has been assigned administrator privilege, then you can use that account to log onto the computer and change your unavailable password from the Start > Control Panel > User Accounts and Family Safety.
+- if you've created more than one accounts on your ASUS computer, and at least one of those accounts has been assigned admin privilege, then you can use that account to change your lost password from Control Panel > User Accounts and Family Safety.

-2. Microsoft allows you to create a Windows 7 password reset disk using the "Create a password reset disk" option in the left pane of Control Panel > User Accounts and Family Safety.
-If you've lost the password to log onto Windows 7 on ASUS, you can use that disk that you previously created for your user account.
-What you need is in log screen that displays a password incorrect message, click OK to close the message and then hit the "Reset password" link, insert your reset disk, follow the steps in the wizard to create a new password.
+- Microsoft allows you to create a Windows 7 password reset disk using the "Create a password reset disk" option in User Accounts and Family Safety.
+If you've lost the password to log onto Windows 7 on ASUS, you can use that disk to reset password for your account.

 However, what to do if there is no another account with administrator rights on your ASUS and you don't have a password reset disk ready for Windows 7?
-Luckily, there is a wealth of tools available out there for you to reset the password on Windows 7 if you've managed to lock yourself out of ASUS computer.
+Luckily, there still is a way to reset the password on Windows 7 if you've managed to lock yourself out of ASUS computer.

 Download the program onto an accessible computer and run it.
-Then follow the easy steps below to reset your forgotten administrator or user password on ASUS computer, no matter what's on it - Windows 7, Windows 8, Windows 10, or the earlier XP and Vista system.
+Then follow the easy steps below to reset your forgotten Windows 7 administrator or user password on ASUS desktop & laptop.

 Step 1: Burn the program's ISO file to make a password reset disk